 You finally hear mowers up and down the block, dandelions stage their annual parade, and someone asks whether the lawn looks hungry.
-Late April is often the first week many Chicagoland and Milwaukee properties feel like spring instead of a long mud intermission.
+Late April is often the first week many North Shore properties in Wilmette, Evanston, and Glenview feel like spring instead of a long mud intermission.
 Soil is warming enough that roots can use nutrients, yet nights can still dip cool enough that growth does not explode overnight.
 That balance is exactly why organic programs lean on readiness cues instead of a single holiday on the calendar.
-This article explains what readiness means in everyday language and how it connects to mowing, weeds, and the services listed on our organic fertilization page.

 What soil readiness looks like from the sidewalk